Before we address the question of what is personal transformation…

 Then, in a moment of clarity after spending a few minutes in a specific visualization exercise (which I’ll introduce you to elsewhere on this site), it was like I heard a couple of words whispered to me – soft at first, then louder: Personal Transformation.

 It was truly a profound moment for me, and I kind of had to sit down and stare out the window for a few moments and repeat the words… “personal transformation” and let them take shape in my head.
-(By the way, this is the very view I was looking out at…)
+(By the way, the picture above is the very view I was looking out at…)

 I knew that this was the right theme, and here I’ll explain why, along with what the term means to me.
 I hope it will equally resonate with you as well.